yongzane00/vllmtop/README.md

 vLLM ≥ 0.8 era metric names (V1 engine) are the primary target, with alias mapping for older spellings (e.g. `vllm:gpu_cache_usage_perc`, `vllm:time_per_output_token_seconds`).
-Anything unrecognized still shows in Raw.
+Anything unrecognized is parsed and skipped without breaking curation.
 See [docs/METRICS.md](docs/METRICS.md) for the exact table of curated metrics, aliases, and behavior when they are missing.

 ## Development